mmaioe/dl4jexamples/README.md

 # DLF4J Examples
-Provides some dlf4j examples with tensorflow.
+Provide some dlf4j examples to compare performance of dlf4 tools with tensorflow.